 Service domains: Most and least prioritized

-Findings suggest that SPOs provide services in nine domains: Employment, Settlement, Culture and Community, Language, Education, Employment, Housing, Mental Health, Health, and Translation and Interpretation.
-Employment and settlement jointly account for about three-fifths of all services [58]The least common service domain of SPOs were ‘translation and interpretation’ (2.5% of all services) and ‘health and mental health’ (3.1% of all services).[59]
+Findings suggest that ISOs provide services in nine domains: Employment, Settlement, Culture and Community, Language, Education, Employment, Housing, Mental Health, Health, and Translation and Interpretation.
+Employment and settlement jointly account for about three-fifths of all services.
+These two services address the most critical aspects of newcomer settlement in Canada: securing employment and meeting basic needs, such as finding housing [58].
+The least common service domains of ISOs were ‘translation and interpretation’ (2.5% of all services) and ‘health and mental health’ (3.1% of all services), which highlights a significant gap in service provision.
+ISOs are focused on addressing newcomers’ immediate basic needs; however, newcomers experience various health and mental health challenges throughout their settlement journey such as stress and isolation [59].
+If newcomers' well-being is unaddressed this can undermine their integration process.
+A reduced focus on translation and interpretation may be due to funding limitations but can be useful when newcomers need language support to navigate systems in Canada.

-Organizational dynamics: SPOs and non-SPOs
+Organizational dynamics: ISOs and MSOs

-Analysis of the 75 organizations included in our final sample is based on the two types of immigrant-serving organizations: SPOs, as organizations that primarily serve immigrants, and non-SPOs, as organizations whose services are available to the public in general but may have services targeting immigrants.
+Analysis of the 75 organizations included in our final sample is based on the two types of immigrant-serving organizations: ISOs, as organizations that primarily serve immigrants, and MSOs, as organizations whose services are available to the public in general but may have services targeting immigrants.

-SPOs.
-Data reveals 24 SPOs in Calgary’s immigrant-serving sector.
-Importantly, findings reveal that out of the 24 SPOs, only eight of them conducted 78% of all services (see Figure 1).
+ISOs.
+Data reveals 24 ISOs in Calgary’s immigrant-serving sector.
+Importantly, findings reveal that out of the 24 ISOs, only eight of them conducted 78% of all services (see Figure 1).
+The prominence of these eight ISOs reflects power dynamics within the sector, as funding and representation are concentrated among a limited number of organizations.
+Additionally, the eight organizations are situated in certain geographic areas, with the majority located in the Southeast and Northeast regions of Calgary.

 Figure 1.
-Distribution of immigrant services among 24 Service Provider Organizations (SPOs)
+Distribution of immigrant services among 24 Immigrant Service Organizations (ISOs)

 Note.
 ISC: Immigrant Services Calgary; CANAF: Centre d’accueil pour nouveaux arrivants francophones; PIA: Portail de l’immigrant Association; CCIS: Calgary Catholic Immigration Society; CFN: Centre for Newcomers; CIWA: Calgary Immigrant Women’s Association; TIES: The Immigrant Education Society.

-Non-SPOs.
-Eleven types of non-SPOs were used as analytical framework, detailed in Figure 2.
-Out of 94 non-SPOs included in the expanded web scan search, only 9% provide services that specifically target newcomers.
-Non-SPOs are organizations that could provide targeted services for immigrants, but findings suggested that only a small fraction are doing so.
-This includes 10 non-SPOs of four types: Ethnicity Based Organizations (n=4), K-12 Schools (n=2), Health (n=2), and Women (n=2).
+MSOs.
+Eleven types of MSOs were used as an analytical framework, detailed in Figure 2.
+Out of 94 MSOs included in the expanded web scan search, only 9% provide services that specifically target newcomers.
+MSOs are organizations that could provide targeted services for immigrants, but findings suggested that only a small fraction are doing so.
+This includes 10 MSOs of four types: Ethnicity Based Organizations (n=4), K-12 Schools (n=2), Health (n=2), and Women (n=2).

 Figure 2.
-11 types of non-SPOs
+11 types of MSOs

 Language capacity

-Based on 24 SPOs and 51 non-SPOs, more than half of all English-speaking SPOs (54.2%) and non-SPOs (66.7%) did not specify language capacity at all in their websites.
-Only about one in five organizations specified services available in specific languages other than English - 25% for SPOs and 17.6% for non-SPOs.
-Following that, 20.8% of SPOs and 15.7% of non-SPOs mentioned capacity for language-specific services without detailing what languages they are able to offer.
-[60]
+Based on 24 ISOs and 51 MSOs, more than half of all English-speaking ISOs (54.2%) and MSOs (66.7%) did not specify language capacity at all in their websites.
+Only about one in five organizations specified services available in specific languages other than English—25% for ISOs and 17.6% for MSOs.
+Following that, 20.8% of ISOs and 15.7% of MSOs mentioned capacity for language-specific services without detailing what languages they are able to offer.
+This may indicate that organizations are not fully utilizing or communicating their multilingual capabilities, or that there is a limited number or no multilingual services available for newcomers.
+Moreover, these findings perhaps reflect a wider systemic issue where Canada’s official languages (English and/or French) are being prioritized [60].

 Target population